Our Music

 A Song for Loders Words by Leonard Clarke, tune by Tim Laycock, arranged by Phil Humphries.
 2019.

-Speaking Figure / Harlequin Gardener / Ferry Boat (instrumental).
+Speaking Figure [instrumental].
 Benjamin Rose MS, 1820.
 Arranged by Tim Laycock & Colin Thompson, edited by Phil Humphries.
 2017.

 The Unquiet Grave Collected by the Hammonds from Jane Hann, Stoke Abbott, June 1906.
 Arranged by Phil Humphries.
 2014.